Having fast and reliable Wi-Fi coverage in the house and maybe in the garden and out buildings is becoming more and more important.

-The access nodes need to be able to communicate with each other.
+The important thing to understand is that the access nodes need to be able to communicate with each other.

 One approach uses a dedicated Wi-Fi network used solely for the nodes to communicate with each other (BT approach).

-The other approach used by Google is to use a dual band access point 2.4GHz network Plus a 5Ghz network.
+The other approach used by Google for example is to use a dual band access point 2.4GHz network Plus a 5Ghz network.

 The inter node messages use the same networks as the end devices.

-Expanding an existing Wi-Fi mesh network by adding additional nodes is easy , but you must use equipment from the same manufacturer as the existing system.
+You can expand an existing Wi-Fi mesh network by adding additional nodes, but you must use equipment from the same manufacturer as the existing system.

 - Scheduled Internet access